 When it comes to selling a business the service of an experienced and trusted intermediary is crucial if you are going to obtain maximum leverage from the opportunity.

-If you are looking for professional advice on business exit planning, including selling a business, contact Connected Accounting.
+If you are in the St Albans area and are looking for professional advice on business exit planning, including selling a business, contact Connected Accounting.